 As you can see below, content copying is not allowed and the security is protected by a password.
 If you know the password, then you could remove the security and copy all you want.

 Unless you’re a hacker, breaking the password is not an option.
 So the only other thing you can do is take a screenshot of the text and then run it through an OCR program.
-Sounds like too much work, but its really not.
+Sounds like too much work, but it really is not.
 You can take a screenshot on a Mac or PC without additional software.

 Mac – Just press Command + Shift + 4 on the keyboard